 The Example of St. Thérèse of Lisieux

-After the languid days of summer, September pounces like a roaring lion, ready to devour your time and energy.
+After the languid days of summer, the school year pounces like a roaring lion, ready to devour your time and energy.
 Seemingly overnight, your calendar is jammed and your days are structured from dawn to dusk and beyond.
 No matter how many organizational tips you employ or how hard you try to keep your act together, you can’t help but feel frazzled as the demands of family, school, work and church proliferate.

 That’s when the example of a cloistered Carmelite nun can become a lifesaver.

 St. Thérèse of Lisieux exemplifies an approach to life that focuses not on crossing things off a list, but on being fully present in each moment and making everything we do into a gift of love.

 We can begin to emulate her — and find some respite from the complexity in our lives — by realizing, as she did, that we can accomplish only so much on our own.
 When we try to do everything ourselves, we become enmeshed in an ever-increasing workload.
 But when we allow God to give us guidance, and when we rely on his strength and wisdom, we can see our priorities more clearly and do what really needs to be done each day.

 Thérèse’s priorities weren’t exactly the same as ours, since she was a cloistered nun and we live in families, but since her “little way” was rooted in a simple, although not simplistic, life, we can adapt it to our own circumstances.